-An Appellant or Appellee may file a written motion not to exceed 10 double-spaced pages regarding nondispositive matters.
-Except for good cause shown, motions must be filed no later than 30 calendar days prior to the appeal hearing.
-An Appellant or Appellee may file a written response, which must be no longer than 10 double-spaced pages, within 10 calendar days of any motion delivered by another party.
-An Appellant or Appellee may file a rebuttal within five calendar days of any response and must not exceed 10 double-spaced pages.
+An Appellant or Appellee may file a written motion not to exceedexceeding 10 double-spaced pages regarding non-dispositive matters.
+Except for good cause shown, pre-hearing motions must be filed no later than 30 calendar days prior to the appeal hearing.
+A party may file a written motion for leave to file a post-hearing motion no later than 14 days after the appeal hearing.
+An Appellant or Appellee may file a written response, which must be no longer thanmay not exceed 10 double-spaced pages, within 1014 calendar days of any motion delivered by another party.
+An Appellant or Appellee may file a rebuttal of no more than 10 double-spaced pages within five5 calendar days of the delivery of any response and must not exceed 10 double-spaced pages.

 The Chair of the Appeals Committee must rule on all motions, objections, and other matters raised on appeal prior to, during, and after the hearing.
-If the Appeals Committee has referred the appeal or any portion of the appeal to an Appeal Panel, the Chair of the Appeal Panel must rule on all motions, objections, and other matters relevant to the appeal or portion of the appeal that the Appeals Committee has referred to the Appeals Panel.
+If the Appeals Committee has referred the appeal or any portion of the appeal to an Appeal Panel, then the Chair of the Appeal Panel must rule on all motions, objections, and other matters relevant to the appeal or portion of the appeal that the Appeals Committee has referred to the Appeals Panel.
+Appeal Panel.
+If there has been no referral to an Appeal Panel, then the Chair of the Appeals Committee must rule on all motions, objections, and other matters raised on appeal prior to or after the hearing.

-The Chair may hold oral argument on a motion either in person, telephonically, or by video.
-The Chair must deliver all Orders to the parties.
+The Chair of the Appeal Panel or Appeals Committee may, at his or her sole discretion, hold oral argument on a motion either in person, telephonically, or by video conference.
+The Chair must deliverissue all Ordersorders to the parties.